What I learned from the book Designing Data-Intensive Applications

 📄 Document databases (e.g., MongoDB, CouchDB) lack join capabilities, so they struggle with many-to-many data, so you might end up doing those joins at the application level (complex).

 🗄️ Relational databases have schemas (schema-on-write), which provide consistency, but that rigidity led to the rise of NoSQL when developers wanted more agile schemas.
-DDIA discusses the concept of impedance mismatch, which refers to the awkward translation between objects in application code and tables in an SQL database.
+DDIA discusses the concept of impedance mismatch, which refers to the mismatch between the objects in application code and the tables in an SQL database.
 Many developers, including myself, have felt this pain, and it’s why Object-Relational Mappers (ORMs) exist.
-The document model (storing JSON, etc.) can reduce this mismatch since the stored data resembles in-memory structures more closely.
+The document model (e.g., JSON storage) can reduce this mismatch because the stored data more closely resembles in-memory structures.
 But again, trade-offs: schema flexibility can turn into “schema chaos” if you’re not careful with data quality.

 🕸️ The book also explores less common models, such as Graph databases (E.g., Neo4j and Titan), and explains when they’re helpful (if many-to-many relationships are common).
 Facebook, for example, maintains a single graph with many different types of vertices and edges.
-Their vertices represent people, locations, events, check-ins, and comments made by users, while edges indicate which people are friends.
+Their vertices represent people, locations, events, check-ins, and user comments, while edges indicate which people are friends.

 In summary, Designing Data-Intensive Applications provided me with proper reasoning about database types: choose your database not based on hype, but rather on how your application uses the data.

-This means that if you require ACID transactions and numerous complex joins, relational databases remain a reliable default.
-If you need flexible schemas or high write throughput with eventual consistency, a document or key-value store may be a more suitable option.
-If you have complex relationships, a graph model could save a lot of code.
+This means that if you need ACID transactions with lots of complex joins, relational databases are still a safe bet.
+If you need flexible schemas or write workloads with eventual consistency, a document or key-value storage solution may work better for you.
+If you need to represent complex relationships, a graph data model can eliminate lots of code.

 Here is the comparison table: